iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 	next oldest reading.

 Unbuffered Streams
-	Unbuffered streams only every store 1 value.
+	Unbuffered streams only ever store 1 value.
 They have no space to store historical data and they also don't lie to you about how many readings are available so an unbuffered stream can only ever have a count of 0 or 1 depending on whether it has data available or not.